rmhaiderali/rm-nm/README.md

 - Bash is required to run this script.
 On Windows, install a Bash environment such as **Git Bash**, **WSL**, or **MSYS2**.
 - Make sure you have a JavaScript runtime installed — either **Node**, **Deno**, or **Bun**.
 - The alias step is optional.
 You can also run it directly with `[node|deno|bun] [nm-rm dir] [target dir]`.

+---

+## ⚠️ Warnings
+- Do **not** use this script in directories you don’t fully control or recognize.
+Many applications (e.g., Electron based apps, system tools, and IDEs) use `node_modules` in critical internal directories.
+Deleting them may break software functionality.
+- The author is **not responsible** for any damage or data loss caused by misuse of this script.